 Social Security surviving spouse entitlements remain intact, and many pension and like plans allow the spouse to retain on survivor benefits, but not all of them.
 Review the terms of the specific plans to determine whether this is true.

 Peter Van Aulen is certified by the New Jersey Supreme Court as a matrimonial attorney.
 Mr. Van Aulen has over twenty-four years’ experience as a divorce and family law attorney.
-He offers a free in office consultation.
 Peter Van Aulen’s office is located in Saddle Brook New Jersey.
 The office is near a number of major highways which makes it an easy commute from many towns in Northern New Jersey.
-If you need to discuss a divorce from bed and board, call today the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you need to discuss a divorce from bed and board, call today the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.